c-minz/Python-causets/README.md

 The class `EmbeddedCauset` extends `Causet` and is able to handle the coordinates of events (their embedding) in a given region of a spacetime.
 Instances of this class can be plotted (including support for light-cone plotting).
 The subclass `SprinkledCauset` adds the functionality to sprinkle new causets or to intensify a given spacetime region by more points.

 # Past Development
 The original code was developed in MATLAB R2019a and R2020a.
-In order to make the code usable as freeware, I started to convert it to Python 3.8.3 with mypy typing support.
+In order to make the code usable without a MATLAB license, I started to convert it to Python 3.8.3 with mypy typing support.

 The Python classes and functions are documented so that the help commands within Python give further information.